What You Need to Know About the National Day For Truth and Reconciliation?

-Residential school was a concept that was initially inaugurated by the federal government of Canada, in particular by the Canadian government’s department of Indian Affairs, and is funded by the same authorities.
+Residential school was a concept that was initially inaugurated by the federal government of Canada, in particular by the Canadian governmentโs Department of Indian Affairs and is funded by the same authorities.
 These were under the administration of Christien Churches.
+This system of schools was intended to prevent indigenous children from practicing their customs, traditions, and religion to assimilate them into the culture of Canada, which was ironically considered elite.

-The history goes back to the 17th century with the arrival of French missionaries in New France.
-However, the efforts were oppressed by the indigenous peoples who didn’t agree to get separated from their children for a much longer duration.
-They were greatly abandoned by the 1690s.
+The history goes back to the 17th century when French missionaries arrived in New France.
+However, the efforts were oppressed by the indigenous peoples, who didnโt agree to be separated from their children for a much longer duration.
+The 1690s greatly abandoned them.
+However, consistent efforts were again introduced during the 1820s when residential schools were opened in many places, including the Red River Colony in present-day Manitoba and Ontario, to promote Christianity.

 Living Conditions within the Schools